Blog

 3.1 Why Dependency Injection Exists

-DI enforces inversion of control by removing the new keyword from your codebase.
-You declare dependencies; Spring provides them.
+Dependency Injection (DI) enforces inversion of control by removing the “new” keyword from your codebase.
+You no longer construct dependencies — you declare them, and Spring provides them.

 Without DI: